rodrigoelp/little-stories/Unlikely adventures/6-Chapter-6.md

 *"Animals with very short attention span"* - continued Virgil

-*"How short?... ooh, lime and black butterfly!"* - exemplified Sam to Virgil's lack of amusement.
+*"How short?... ooh!
+Black and lime butterfly!"* - exemplified Sam to Virgil's lack of amusement.